Big Ten women's soccer tournament

 The Big Ten women's soccer tournament is the conference championship tournament in soccer for the Big Ten Conference.
 The tournament is single-elimination format and seeding is based on regular season records.
 The top four highest-seeded teams host the quarterfinal matches and the highest remaining seed after the quarterfinal round.
 The highest remaining seeded teams following the quarterfinal round hosts the semifinals and likewise for the championship match.

 The winner, declared conference champion, receives the conference's automatic bid to the NCAA Division I women's soccer championship.
+Penn State is the winningest team in championship history with 9 titles.